cybernetics/JTemplate/README.md

     <img src="{{$contextPath}}/images/{{productID}}.jpg"/>

 ### JSONEncoder Class
 The `JSONEncoder` class is used to encode service responses that are not associated with a template.
-Return values are mapped to their JSON equivalents as follows:
+Return values are automatically mapped to their JSON equivalents as follows:

 * `Number` or numeric primitive: number
 * `Boolean` or `boolean`: true/false